ISL 2018-19: Pritam Kotal set to join ATK on a three-year deal | Goal.com

 The right-back is an integral part of the Indian football team and is currently in Abu Dhabi to take part in the upcoming AFC Asian Cup 2019.

-Kotal has already donned the ATK jersey once in his career when he joined the Sourav Ganguly co-owned outfit as a loanee from Mohun Bagan in 2016.
+Kotal has already donned the ATK jersey once in his career when he joined the Kolkata-based club as a loanee from Mohun Bagan in 2016.
 ATK beat Kerala Blasters in the final to win the ISL trophy for the second time in the same year.

 The Uttarpara-based player has also won the I-League during his stint with Mohun Bagan.